Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Introduction

 Among advanced cross-validation techniques, we recognize that leave-one-out cross-validation (LOOCV) fits with the LSM method.
-When making a prediction for a sample, LOOCV trains the model with all samples except the one, thereby separating the dataset for testing in the most minimal way.
+When making a prediction for a sample, LOOCV trains the model with all samples except one, thereby separating the data set for testing in the most minimal way.
 In linear regression, it is well known that the corrections from the full regression on all samples can be computed altogether with a simple linear algebra operation~\citep[\S~7.10]{hastie2009ESL}.
 Therefore, our new leave-one-out LSM (LOOLSM) algorithm eliminates look-ahead bias from the LSM method without incurring an extra computational cost.
-The LOOLSM method can thus be understood as an extension of the low-biased estimator of \citet{broadie1997pricing} in the sense that self-exclusion is conducted on all simulation paths rather than on each state separately.
-By using the LOOLSM method, practitioners can therefore reliably obtain the low-biased price---even with higher-order regression basis functions.
+The LOOLSM method can thus be understood as an extension of the low-biased estimator of \citet{broadie1997pricing} in that self-exclusion is conducted on all simulation paths rather than on each state separately.
+By using the LOOLSM method, practitioners can reliably obtain the low-biased price---even with higher-order regression basis functions.
 The LOOLSM algorithm can also be applied along with other regression methods proposed to improve least squares regression~\citep{tompaidis2014altols,chen2019var, ibanez2018opt,fabozzi2017hetero,belomestny2011pricing,ludkovski2018kriging}.

 Furthermore, this study contributes to the line of research dealing with the convergence of the LSM algorithm, which is a problem of fundamental importance given the popularity of the method.
 Several authors theoretically analyze the convergence of the LSM method; \citet{clement2002anal} prove the convergence of the LSM price for a fixed set of regressors based on the central limit theorem. \citet{stentoft2004conv} analyzes the convergence rate of the continuation value function when the number of regressors $M$ also goes to infinity. \citet{glasserman2004number} discuss how quickly the simulation size $N$ has to grow relative to $M$ to achieve uniform convergence. \citet{zanger2018conv} estimates the stochastic component of the error for a general class of approximation architecture.